AramZS/thespin/text-datagrid/BoytoyGeorge.markdown

 ---

 SoCentWa representative to the Borough Council.
 Balding, dressed well but inexpensively.
 He is occasionally righteously angry (for good reason) and has done a good job representing SoCentWa for three terms.
 You met him briefly while he was being interviewed by Wrad Marge.

+He is the last remaining major figure of the SoCentWa Rollerz and significantly involved in the local protest movement.